boylesoftware/x2node-common/README.md

 * `stamp` - Actor stamp, which is a string or a number that identifies the actor in various historical records, such as logs, record modification histories, etc. It can be, for example, a user login name or a user account id.

+* `id` - The shotest possible unique identification of the actor, such as the user id, for example.
+Can be either a number or a string.

 * `hasRole(role)` - Tells if the actor has the specified role.

 Applications normally add more application-specific properties and methods to the actor objects, but the framework modules expect at least the above.